JetBrains/kotlin-web-site/docs/tutorials/javascript/getting-started-idea/getting-started-with-intellij-idea.md

 ---
 type: tutorial
 layout: tutorial
-title:  "Getting Started with IntelliJ IDEA"
+title:  "Getting Started with Kotlin and JavaScript with IntelliJ IDEA"
 description: "A look at how to use IntelliJ IDEA to target JavaScript"
 authors: Hadi Hariri
 date: 30/09/2016